AviatrixSystems/avxlabs-docs/ace_pro/docs/lab7.md

 The configuration template will grey out after clicking on **Save**.

 Be patient and wait for the **_Aviatrix Controller_** to complete the deployment. <ins>This will create the first side of the connection, on the GCP Spoke GW</ins>.

+The StrongSwan router was already preconfigured at the launch of each POD!
 ```

 Since On-Prem-Partner1 uses the overlapping IP space, we will utilise the Aviatrix Mapped NAT feature and use two virtual subnets.